Alex1100/heatchek_inc/README.md

 - [X] add Events / Jobs DB Tables to be able to auto populate and remove based off subscription events from the Calendly Webhook
 - [ ] Create a way to View and Schedule jobs via Calendly integration
 - [ ] Need to be able to complete / mark jobs as completed, ignored, or cancelled
+- [ ] Push notifications for when a job is assigned to an employee
 - [ ] Component to view job details aka (location of house, square footage, expected earnings, etc...)
 - [ ] Find out how to create a subscription without using curl (curl --header "X-TOKEN: MFBIGFLBNVCV52OYXH72ZSJINHUNZXFB" --data "url=https://heatchek-inc.herokuapp.com/api/add-event&events[]=invitee.created" https://calendly.com/api/v1/hooks)
 - [ ] Write a bash script to create a subscription via curl on an EC2 Amazon Linux instance AMI